Yunuuuu/faers/README.md

 database for the indicated time ranges.
 The quarterly data files, which are available in ASCII or SGML formats, include:

-  - demographic and administrative information (demo);
+  - `demo`: demographic and administrative information
-  - drug information from the case reports (drug);
+  - `drug`: drug information from the case reports
-  - reaction information from the reports (reac);
+  - `reac`: reaction information from the reports
-  - patient outcome information from the reports (outc);
+  - `outc`: patient outcome information from the reports
-  - information on the source of the reports (rpsr);
+  - `rpsr`: information on the source of the reports
-  - drug therapy start dates and end dates for the reported drugs (ther);
+  - `ther`: drug therapy start dates and end dates for the reported drugs
-  - Medical Dictionary for Regulatory Activities (indi)
+  - `indi`: contains all “Medical Dictionary for Regulatory Activities” (MedDRA) terms coded for the indications for use (diagnoses) for the reported drugs Medical Dictionary for Regulatory Activities

 Generally, we can use `faers()` function to download and parse all quarterly data files from FAERS.
 Internally, the `faers()` function